Monitor your cycle times. Forecast issue completion times. Observe your cycle time trend.

-In Cycle time scatterplot by Nave, each data point corresponds to an individual completed task in your Jira board.
-The color of a point corresponds to the label of your card in Jira.
-The height of the dot represents its cycle time - the higher the dot, the longer it took for that task to be completed.
+In the Cycle Time Scatterplot for Jira, each data point corresponds to an individual completed issue on your board in Jira.
+This diagram shows you when issues have been finished and the time they took to be resolved.
+The dots’ height represents their cycle times - the higher the dot, the longer it took for that issue to be completed.

-Cycle time scatterplot by Nave enables you to quickly identify and analyse single work items that strike out on their own.
-These are often forgotten or neglected tasks in the process.
-Tasks that have much longer cycle times than the rest are good candidates for a closer examination to identify impediments.
+The Cycle Time Scatterplot for Jira enables you to quickly spot and analyze single issues that break the mould.
+These are often forgotten or neglected issues in your process.
+Issues that have significantly longer cycle times make good cases for examination, in order to identify any process impediments.

-Pro tip: Look for patterns in your data!
-Gaps, high variability, clusters of dots or a progressively growing triangle shape are warning signs that either your Kanban process or your team have encountered bottlenecks that need to be taken care of.
+To identify patterns in your data.
+Gaps, high variability, clusters of dots or a progressively growing triangle shape - these are warning signs that bottlenecks are lurking in your workflow.